apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Netanyahu recommends approval of ceasefire deal between Israel and Hezbollah**
+**Travis Hunter, Shedeur Sanders will play in Colorado's bowl game as projected first-round NFL Draft picks**

-You can read more about it [here](https://abcnews.go.com/International/israel-hezbollah-reach-cease-fire-agreement/story?id\\u003d116186333).
+You can read more about it [here](https://www.cbssports.com/college-football/news/travis-hunter-shedeur-sanders-will-play-in-colorados-bowl-game-as-projected-first-round-nfl-draft-picks/).

 ## Requirements
 - Python 3.8